-All but one of these projects is located in a Republican district, and these projects could be jeopardized by repealing the clean electricity tax credits.
-Removing these credits will also reduce energy on the grid when more is needed.
+All but one of these projects is located in a Republican district, and these projects could be jeopardized by recent changes the clean electricity tax credits.
+Restricting these credits for wind and solar will also reduce energy on the grid when more is needed.
 Louisville Gas and Electric and Kentucky Utilities expect 30% to 45% load growth by 2032.
 Because Kentucky is a preferred location for data centers, data centers alone could increase the utility's load by 1,050-1,750 megawatts.